guilhermeaiolfi/overnight/docs/extensions/rest-api.md

 ### meta

 Request metadata about the result set.
+The `meta` key is omitted from the response when this parameter is not provided.

 ```
 GET /items/post?meta=total_count,filter_count